 The seats on the Donkey have a 50 lb weight limit each — that’s a huge upgrade from versions prior to 2019, which could only hold about 37 lbs per seat.
 For comparison’s sake, the seats on the Mountain Buggy Duet only hold 40 lbs per seat.
 That said, the seats aren’t terribly tall (or wide…), so this is NOT a stroller that will take you into the older preschool years (4+), unless your children are petite.

-Also, as mentioned, the Donkey3 now features a 360-degree pivoting carry handle on the seat, making it much easier to get your child in and out of the stroller.
+The Donkey5, like the Donkey3, features a 360-degree pivoting carry handle on the seat, making it much easier to get your child in and out of the stroller.

 When the seats are in forward-facing mode, they recline a little further than halfway back.
 In the parent-facing (rear) mode, the seat reclines all the way flat, thus it’s appropriate for a newborn without a car seat or a bassinet.